As of June 2017, Threat Stack supports CoreOS Stable channel v1353.8.0 and later.

-Threat Stack has been tested on and designed for support on the following 64-bit systems:
+Threat Stack tested and supports on the following 64-bit systems:

 - Amazon AMI versions 2012-03 and higher (3.x kernel required for file integrity monitoring support on Amazon Linux)